The Madeira River Complex

 In January 2007, Brazilian President Luiz Inácio Lula da Silva announced the Accelerated Growth Program (PAC), the largest investment package to spur economic growth in Brazil in the past 40 years.
 Among the PAC projects, the Madeira Complex is one of the largest and most harmful development projects planned.

-Brazil’s Economic and Social Development Bank, BNDES, [link to BNDES profile in the Finance section] has approved R$7.2 billion in financing to build the Jirau dam, while the Santo Antônio dam will receive R$6.1 billion.
+Brazil’s Economic and Social Development Bank, BNDES, has approved R$7.2 billion in financing to build the Jirau dam, while the Santo Antônio dam will receive R$6.1 billion.
 Clearly, without BNDES financing, the Madeira Complex would not be put into practice, as the risks and enormous costs of the project would not attract sufficient investment from private institutions.

 Founded in 1952 to support the country’s industrialization process and plan long term development, BNDES, a public bank, has been become one of the largest financial institutions in the world over the past years.
 Using subsidized funds, it finances both public and private companies, including multinationals.
 BNDES is currently present in almost every large business negotiation in Brazil and critics have stated that the institution is working as if its resources were unlimited.
 In the case of the Madeira Complex, as well as in many other operations, BNDES has committed to use public funds to finance a highly costly project of unprecedented scale.
 The investment risks, therefore, have been placed on the shoulders of the Brazilian taxpayer.